ibm-cloud-docs/ContinuousDelivery/install_private_workers.md

 The following steps are intended for Administrators who are preparing environments and private workers for multiple people or teams.
 To install private workers for your own use, see [Setting up a Delivery Pipeline Private Worker](/docs/ContinuousDelivery?topic=ContinuousDelivery-private-workers#set_up_private_worker).
 {: tip}

-You can install the private worker framework directly on either an {{site.data.keyword.cloud_notm}} Kubernetes cluster or a {{site.data.keyword.openshiftlong}} cluster, or you can install the framework by using the [Operator Lifecycle Manager (OLM)](https://docs.openshift.com/container-platform/4.9/operators/understanding/olm/olm-understanding-olm.html){: external}.

 #### Installing directly on a cluster
 {: #direct_install_pw_cli}